 This app is powerful enough for quality media files transfer.
 TunesGO allows you to install, uninstall, import and backup Android apps and media files, and manage contacts and text messages.
 It doesn't feature a syncing mechanism, only a transfer.
 And won't let you keep contacts and calendars up-to-date between devices.

 doubleTwist is good for media files management and syncing between Vivo and macOS.
 Its Android client will help you keep media files well organized, and will sync and back up these files.
 Such an awesome app with lovely interface, however, it only works with media files leaving your contacts and calendars behind.
 No way to manage other types of files or text messages either.

 This is a native free tool that could greatly simplify data transfer between Mac OS X and Vivo.
 Note, we are saying transfer as it doesn't really synchronize the data.
 It also doesn't work with personal data and can't transfer more than one file at a time.

 The utilities reviewed earlier are all direct sync or transfer, clouds won't sync your data directly, but if you don't mind adding an extra step, you may try them as well.

 Dropbox is a file hosting service with cloud storage, file synchronization, and client software.
 You can upload your various files and access them from a Dropbox folder on your computer or phone or from its online interface and download online content to where you need to transfer it.
 This service won't help with personal data sync, just back it up to later unpack on device or computer.

-Next service on our list is SugarSync.
+Next cloud storage is SugarSync.
 This service offers a cloud space for files and folders transfer.
 The content you have in your storage can be shared with others.
 We liked the feature that it offers additionally to file transfer: removal of all synced files from your Mac in case of loss.
 This service doesn't work with personal data though.